brenordv/validator-dot-net/readme.md

 100% of this code is covered by unit tests and this project.
 (I'm working on getting those badges to add here.)

-The idea here is not to replace simpel if statements, but to create a standardized and clean way to make validations and capture exceptions when any errors occur.
+The idea here is not to replace simple if statements, but to create a standardized and clean way to make validations and capture exceptions when any errors occur.

 # Exception hierarchy
 - System.Exception